facebookincubator/velox/velox/docs/monthly-updates/march-2023.rst

  * Add quota enforcement checks when allocating large chunks of memory.
  * Deprecate `reallocate` Api from memory allocator.
  * Fix aggregate function accumulator's memory alignment.
- * Optimize null aware anit-join when used with filter.
+ * Optimize null aware anti-join when used with filter.
  * Remove usage of CppToType.